core-wg/senml-spec/draft-ietf-core-senml.md

 has exactly the same value as the original Number.
 For the version number, only an unsigned integer is allowed.

-* Characters in the String Value are encoded using a definite length text string (type 3).
-Octets in the Data Value are encoded using a definite length byte string (type 2).
+*  Octets in the Data Value are encoded using a definite length byte string (type 2).

 * For compactness, the CBOR representation uses integers for the